learn-co-curriculum/react-hooks-redux-use-dispatch-readme/README.md

 ### Introduction

-So as you remember, `mapStateToProps()` gives us a degree of separation of concerns by allowing us to not reference our store in our component when retrieving the state.
-It moved us towards having our state management in one part of our code, and our display of our state management in a different part.
+In the last lessons, we learned that `mapStateToProps()` separates concerns.
+We no longer have to reference the store inside our component when retrieving the state.
+We are moving towards having state management in one part of our code, and display logic in a different part.

-In other words, it started the process of removing knowledge of __Redux__ inside our components.
+In other words, we're moving knowledge of _Redux_ outside our components.

 What prevented us from fully removing a reference to __Redux__ inside our components was that we did not know how to dispatch actions without calling